camconn/Probot/README.md

 The setup is very simple.
 Install some modules and you're good!

 1. Copy this code to somewhere on your computer.
-2. Install required pip modules: `pip install requests bs4 hurry.filesize` should do it.
+2. Install required pip modules: `pip install requests bs4` should do it.
 Use a virtualenv if you want.
 3. Copy `config.template.json` to `config.json`.
 4. Edit `config.json` to your liking.
 The options are self-explanatory.
 5. If you aren't using the OpenExchangeRates API, then disable the plugin or all hell